Kenny Smith

-Kenneth Smith (born March 8, 1965), nicknamed "the Jet", is an American sports commentator and former professional basketball player in the National Basketball Association (NBA).
-He played in the NBA from 1987 to 1997 as a member of the Sacramento Kings, Atlanta Hawks, Houston Rockets, Detroit Pistons, Orlando Magic, and Denver Nuggets.
-He won back-to-back NBA championships with Houston.
+Kenneth Smith (born March 8, 1965) is an American sports commentator and former professional basketball player in the National Basketball Association (NBA).
+Nicknamed "the Jet", he played in the NBA from 1987 to 1997 as a member of the Sacramento Kings, Atlanta Hawks, Houston Rockets, Detroit Pistons, Orlando Magic, and Denver Nuggets.
+Smith won back-to-back NBA championships with Houston.

-Smith played college basketball with the North Carolina Tar Heels, earning consensus first-team All-American honors as a senior in 1987.
+Smith played college basketball for the North Carolina Tar Heels, earning consensus first-team All-American honors as a senior in 1987.
 He was selected by Sacramento in the first round of the 1987 NBA draft with the sixth overall pick, and was named to the NBA All-Rookie First Team with the Kings.
-After retiring from playing, Smith became a basketball commentator for the Emmy Award-winning Inside the NBA on TNT.
+After retiring from playing, Smith became a basketball commentator for the Emmy Award-winning Inside the NBA on TNT and ESPN.
 He also works as an analyst for CBS/Turner during the NCAA Division I men's basketball tournament.

 Early life

-Smith was born in Brooklyn, a borough of New York City and later grew up in Queens, spending time in the LeFrak City neighborhood.
-He played some of his earliest basketball at New York's Riverside Church.
+Smith was born in Brooklyn, a borough of New York City and grew up in Queens, spending time in the LeFrak City neighborhood.
+He played some of his earliest basketball at New York's Riverside Church and at Stephen A. Halsey Junior High School in Rego Park, Queens.
 Smith attended Archbishop Molloy High School, where he was coached by Jack Curran, the high school coach with the most wins in New York City and New York State history.
 Smith was named a McDonald's All-American in 1983, then played basketball at the University of North Carolina for Dean Smith.

 Kenny Smith credits former South Carolina State star Bobby Lewis with his development as a shooter and ballhandler.
 Lewis averaged 30.9 points per game and was a First Team Division II All-American as a senior at South Carolina State.
 He later developed the Bobby Lewis Basketball Skills Development Program, a training regimen that he presented at basketball camps around the country.
 Smith attended several of his lectures while in high school, and continued to use Lewis's drills throughout his basketball career, to this day teaching them at his own basketball camps.
 Of Lewis, Smith said, "He's the best lecturer ever.
 He had the best influence in terms of my workout regimen without question."